Career and College Prep

 Job Shadow Week

-Stride Career Prep students can enroll in career clubs, also called career technical service organizations (CTSOs).
-CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
-Stride Career Prep at ISPA offers these career clubs:
+Insight PA students can enroll in career clubs, also called career technical service organizations (CTSOs).
+CTSOs allow students with similar career interests to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
+ISPA offers these career clubs:

 Future Business Leaders of America (FBLA)